Newton-Cotes Graph Neural Networks: On the Time Evolution of Dynamic Systems: Related Works

-Interaction network~\cite{InteractionNetwork} is perhaps the first GNN model that learns to capture system dynamics.
+\paragraph{Graph Neural Networks for Reasoning Dynamics} Interaction network~\cite{InteractionNetwork} is perhaps the first GNN model that learns to capture system dynamics.
 It separates the states and correlations into two different parts and employs GNNs to learn their interactions.
 This progress is similar to some simulation tools where the coordinate and velocity/force are computed and updated in an alternative fashion.
 Many followers extend this idea, e.g., using hierarchical graph convolution~\cite{GCNs,GAT,HRN,MeshSimulation} or auto-encoder~\cite{VAE,HVAE1,HVAE2,AutoencoderInteractionSystem} to encode the objects, or leveraging ordinary differential equations for energy conservation~\cite{ODEInteractionSystem}.
 The above methods usually cannot process the interactions among particles in the original space (e.g., Euclidean space).
 They instead propose an auxiliary interaction graph to compute the interactions, which is out of our main focus.